Cyberbullying: European Union

 The United States and some other countries have more extensive legislation on cyberbullying than the European Union.
 Cyberbullying incidents on social media are widespread and have increased drastically in number.
 However, the process of getting a claim against a bully is not an easy one because of the victim's need to provide sufficient evidence to prove the existence of bullying.

-As of mid-2015, countries in the European Union like the United Kingdom are in the process of creating laws specially related to cyberbullying.
+As of mid-2015, countries in the European Union were in the process of creating laws specially related to cyberbullying.
 Since the process takes time, the government is supporting school programs to promote internet safety with the help of teachers and parents.
 This will allow the government to take the time it needs to create the cyberbullying laws while helping safeguard students from cyberbullying as much as possible.

+Spain

+The prevalence of cyberbullying among adolescents in Spain is low in comparison to the rest of the world, with recent studies indicating rates of 3% and global estimates indicating closer to 5%.
+However, Spanish adolescents who engage in cyberbullying tend to also engage in traditional forms of bullying; 30% of Spanish adolescents engaging in cyberbullying also engaged in bullying.
+Several key risk factors for cyberbullying in Spain include: moral disengagement, peer group, and poor anger control.

+These factors are present for both Spanish male and female adolescents, although boys generally exhibited greater levels of involvement.
+For example, boys mean score in cyberbullying behaviors was 0.15 and girls was 0.11.
+These findings suggest that adolescents who justify violence, feel pressure from peers, and exhibit poor emotional regulation, engage in cyberbullying.